 Artist Statement & Bio

 I enjoy communicating with people, but sometimes words can be restrictive.
 I feel that through my work I can communicate more honestly and completely, on multiple levels.
 I enjoy hearing the messages people receive from me through my art.
-At their base level, the message sent and the messages received are the same.
-It's how the receiver interprets the message that fascinates me.
+I love challenging people's concepts of what art should be, their views on different subjects, and their perceptions.
+It's how the receiver interprets my messages that fascinates me.
 I don't define myself as an abstract artist.
 Whichever medium and style I work in on a given piece is my method of communication.
 Usually for me, working in an abstract style allows me to communicate more clearly.
 Maybe it's my way of making sense out of chaos.
+I also like to experiment with new materials in a mixed-media fashion.
 If asked to define myself as an artist, I'd say I'm a communicator, translator, explorer, student, and guide.
 I want you to see me, and the most honest way is through my art.

-I grew up in Minot, North Dakota and graduated from Minot High School in 1989.
-I've loved art since I was young and have always drawn, but never seriously.
-Excited for a life of adventure after a childhood on the plains, I left for the US Navy at 18.
+I grew up in North Dakota and have loved art since I was young, as you may expect.
+I've always been involved with one medium or another, but never with the focus I have today.
+Up until a few years ago I've kept my art mostly private.
+I left North Dakota in 1989 for the US Navy.
 After 10 years of traveling the world, I found myself back in North Dakota.
-Between the military and my return to civilian life I spent 16 years in law enforcement.
 I received my Bachelor of General Studies degree from Minot State University in Minot, ND in 2016.
-It was during my last semester that I rediscovered my love for creating art.
+During my last semester I decided to pursue art as more than just a hobby.
 I feel my art has become a way for me to express myself and to explore my relationships with my emotions, experiences, and the people in my life."

-I am actively painting, experimenting in other mediums, and working on building my artist’s resume and body of work.
+I am actively painting as well as experimenting in other mediums and working on building my artist’s resume and body of work.
 I have two incredible daughters, Grace and Jaimie, who I am very proud of.
-I am currently living in Fargo, North Dakota with my amazing wife and muse, Krista...
+I am currently living in Fargo, North Dakota with my amazing wife and muse, Krista.